You will certainly be mesmerized by Kollam’s latest tourist attraction, Jatayu Earth Centre that hosts the world’s largest bird sculpture.

 4. The Kitchen Rock Hill- Heli Tour-Hill

+This hill at Jatayu Park offers a great retreat in the lap of nature.
 The fourth hill has a traditional Siddha rejuvenation with accommodation facilities inside the cave offers a ten-day Siddha rejuvenation package.
 There is a herbal garden with a wide variety of plants.
 The fourth hills also have a five-level spanned audio-visual museum built inside the sculpture.
 At the hill, you get to be part of the protection and preservation of the natural ecosystem.

 ALSO SEE- Adventure Tourism in Kerala